Geordio/CarND-Advanced-Lane-Lines/README.md

         linear_diff_thresh = 0.5
         const_diff_thresh = 300

-   this checks that the change in the line position between 2 lines should not be significant.
+   This checks that the change in the line position between 2 lines should not be significant.

 Foloowing this, the line information is added to an array of most recent lines and teh average taken. (at time of writing the average is taken over 5 lines)